 Although limited in availability, Starry Internet does offer some of the more impressive speeds for fixed wireless internet.
 Its service is low-maintenance, too, with unlimited data, no contracts, free installation, and a free WiFi router.

 Fixed wireless brings broadband internet to areas with only a few options.
 It’s built on stable and reliable radio wave technology, offering ample bandwidth and avenues for future development.
+As 5G home internet expands, fixed wireless internet will become a more accessible broadband internet option for rural areas.

 Fixed wireless is most similar to satellite internet in functionality and has speeds comparable to DSL internet.
 If it’s available, fixed wireless is one of the best options for those in rural areas.
 It does bridge the digital divide with broadband internet, but it is considerably slower than cable internet and fiber internet.
 And if you compare prices and speeds between fixed wireless and cable and fiber, you’ll see that you’re paying a significant amount for a slower service.